MauroPereira/map-stock/map-stock/scripts/README.txt

    git commit -m "Implement new feature #in-progress"
    ```

+Important Note: The hook will only run if there are actual changes to commit.
+If you try to commit without any changes (git add + git commit), the hook won't execute and no issue will be created or moved.

 The hook will automatically:
 - Read the commit message
 - Detect keywords (#backlog, #ready, #in-progress, #review, #done)